Zhangjinso/PISE/README.md

 python train.py --name=fashion --model=painet --gpu_ids=0
 ```
 **Note that if you want to train a pose transfer model as well as texture transfer and region editing, just comments the line 177 and 178, and uncomments line 162-176.**

+**For training using multi-gpus, you can refer to [issue in GFLA](https://github.com/RenYurui/Global-Flow-Local-Attention/issues/22)**

 # Test